QinghangHong1/cs48-game/README.md

  9. Click on `Build and run` on the bottom-right corner of the `Build Settings` window you just open.
 Save the game `Game`.
  10. For screen resolution, we suggest to choose `1650*1050` and for the graphics quality, choose `Ultra`.
 Double click `Play!` on the bottom-right and the game will start.

-ps(not part of building instructions of the game):
+# Note

 If you are interested in our server and website:

 Server source code is [here](https://github.com/QinghangHong1/crystalis)

 Website source code is [here](https://github.com/QinghangHong1/game-website)